Cepton

 CeptonUnlistenFramesEx

-Getting packets of 144 points is great, but that is no where near the size of a full frame.
-Most useful processing will be done on a completed data, containing tens of thousands of points.
+Most useful processing will be done on completed frames, containing tens of thousands of points.
 Let's look at a couple ways to get these completed frames.

 1. Using natural frames